CdC-SI/ZAS-EAK-CopilotGPT/_sources/guidelines/opensource.rst.txt

 .. _create-epics:

-Creating EPICs and managing issues
+Create EPICs and manage issues
 ==================================

 .. admonition:: What is an EPIC?